AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 ### Experience Knowledge

 * Whenever I encounter gradient-based optimization algorithms, I would look into multiple websites for first derivatives and eventually do gradient descent or ascent formulation.
-Eventually, this makes my brain automatically create the first derivatives formulation without needing to visit any websites except in hard cases.
+Eventually, this makes my brain automatically create the first derivatives formulation without needing to visit any websites except in hard cases or purely to save time.

 * For algorithms I never implemented in DataPredict™, I generally looked into multiple websites to see all the optimization formulation and see the individual steps before translating into code.
 I tend to skip algorithms that has mathematical notations that are hard to read and converted to code.
 From there, I take on the more easier ones first, which sometimes ends uo leading me to converting harder algorithms to code.